shamshel7/Java-React-API-demo/README.md

 * Add unit tests.
 * Improve the form validation, to make sure the email format is correct.
 * Clean up the URL after submitting a new entry.
+* Keep the input boxes filled in after validation fails.